jacques/docs.npmjs.com/content/getting-started/publishing-npm-packages.md

 <!--
-title: 12 - How to publish a package
+title: 12 - How to publish & update a package
 featured: true
 -->